The Need Identified

 The Institute Created

 In June 2002, the Institute was established as a 501(c)(3) tax-exempt non-profit corporation.
-Following is a summary of the content of Senate Bill 1391, which specifies the legislative purpose and support for the Institute.
+The following is a summary of the content of Senate Bill 1391, which specifies the legislative purpose and support for the Institute.

 Summary – Senate Bill 1391, 45th Legislature, First Regular Session, 2001